Biden fights for momentum in Democrats’ shifting primary

 Yet Bloomberg received a mixed reception as he spoke from the pulpit of Selma’s Brown Chapel AME Church.
 Multiple parishioners stood and turned their backs to the New York billionaire neared the end of his 10-minute speech.
 That was after the pastor told the congregation that Bloomberg initially said he was too busy to attend because he had to “beat Donald Trump.”

 But the first four states were always more about momentum more than math.
 Super Tuesday states offer a trove of 1,344 new delegates based on how candidates finish.
-California alone offers 415, which is more than double the amount of delegates allocated through Iowa, New Hampshire, Nevada and South Carolina.

-As Biden and Bloomberg courted African Americans in Alabama, Sanders spent his Sunday rallying thousands of supporters in California, the crown jewel of Super Tuesday.
-He predicted victory there and attacked Biden’s record on foreign policy, trade and Social Security, among other issues.
+Just 150 delegates have been awarded so far.

 Peoples reported from Washington and Barrow reported from Columbia, South Carolina.
 Associated Press writers Brian Slodysko, Will Weissert, Hope Yen, Julie Pace and Seth Borenstein in Washington contributed to this report.